rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - tuning your launch configuration,
 - reduce shared memory usage.

-I will only cover the first item in depth, as my experience with [launch_bounds](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html?highlight=launch%2520bounds#launch-bounds) is limited, and I decided not to talk too much about shared memory in this blog.
-I still briefly mention it in the "[Don't use `Kokkos::MDRangePolicy`](#kokkos-specific-dont-use-kokkosmdrangepolicy)" section.
+I will only cover the first item in depth, as my experience with [launch_bounds](https://docs.Nvidia.com/cuda/cuda-c-programming-guide/index.html?highlight=launch%2520bounds#launch-bounds) is limited, and I decided not to talk too much about shared memory in this blog.
+I still briefly mention it in the "[Do not use `Kokkos::MDRangePolicy`](#kokkos-specific-do-not-use-kokkosmdrangepolicy)" section.

 #### Why improving occupancy: latency hiding